team-folivora/annoto/README.md

 # Docker

-* Execute `run-dev.sh` to install the dependencies, start the development server and open the bash inside a dedicated container.
+* Execute `run-dev.sh` to setup and start a dedicated development container.
+* Execute `connect-dev.sh` to open a new bash inside the (already running) development container.